Bonnie Tyler: Personal life

-In July 1973, Tyler married Robert Sullivan.
-He is a property developer and 1972 Olympic judo competitor.
-They have no children; Tyler miscarried when she was aged 39.
-Tyler and her family are Protestant.

-Since 1988, Tyler and her husband have owned a five-bedroom home in Albufeira in the Algarve in southern Portugal.
-Tyler had recorded one of her albums there in the late 1970s, and the couple spend much of the year there.
-In 2005, Tyler was filmed in the Algarve for the Polish entertainment TV show Zacisze gwiazd, which explores the houses of actors and musicians.
+In July 1973, Tyler and Robert Sullivan, a property developer and 1972 Olympic judo competitor, married.
+They had no children; Tyler miscarried when she was 39.
+From 1988, Tyler and her husband owned a five-bedroom home near Santa Eulália Beach in Albufeira, Algarve, in southern Portugal.
+She had recorded one of her albums there in the late 1970s, and the couple spent much of the year there.
+In 2005, Tyler was filmed in the Algarve for Zacisze gwiazd (Stars' Retreat), a Polish TV show which showcased actors' and musicians' houses.

-Tyler and Sullivan have invested in property.
-As of a 1999 interview, they owned farmland in Portugal and New Zealand, 22 houses in Berkshire and London, and 65 stables offering horse boarding services.
-In a 2013 interview, Tyler stated that the farm in New Zealand had been converted to a dairy farm twelve years after they purchased the land.
-In the same interview, she stated that she and Sullivan also own a quarry.
+Tyler and Sullivan invested in property.
+In a May 1999 interview, she mentioned that they owned farmland in Portugal and New Zealand (for at least the first 12 years she owned land in the latter, she never visited it, it merely being an investment), 22 houses in Berkshire and London, and 65 stables offering horse-boarding services.
+In a 2013 interview, she said that the farm in New Zealand had been converted to a dairy farm 12 years after they purchased the land, and that she and Sullivan also owned a quarry.